Ingesting Nested Objects via CleverTap APIs

 Are reserved fields supported in nested structures?

-No. Fields such as identity, email, and ts always remain flat for consistency.
+No. Fields such as identity, email, and timestamp always remain flat.

 Can nested data be exported through APIs?